isaacg11/layout-builder/README.md

 ## Local Development
 1. Download a copy of this repo to your desktop
-2. Navigate into the yarden-staging folder and run `npm i` to download all server-side packages
+2. Navigate into the app folder and run `npm i` to download all server-side packages
 3. Run `npm start` to boot up the back-end server
-4. Next, open a new tab and navigate to the yarden-staging/client folder and run `npm i` to download all client-side packages
+4. Next, open a new tab and navigate to the /client folder and run `npm i` to download all client-side packages
 5. Run `npm start` to render the client in your browser at `http://localhost:3000`

 ## Technology Stack